 “Where is the one who has been born king of the Jews?
 We saw his star when it rose and have come to worship him.”
 Matthew 2:2

-Watch Britney’s Christmas worship music videos O Holy Night and O Come O Come Emmanuel and to receive two free Christmas worship song downloads, CLICK HERE
+Watch Britney’s Christmas worship music videos O Holy Night, O Come O Come Emmanuel, Heavenly Hosts and to receive two free Christmas worship song downloads, CLICK HERE